OliverGibbons1/Programming1Portfolio/index.md

 ### OOP Calculator

 Graphics based OOP calculator.
-The calsulator was an excelent project to learn mouse detection with objects, as well as also incorporating logic.
+The calculator was an excelent project to learn mouse detection with objects, as well as also incorporating logic.

 ![Running Calculator](https://github.com/OliverGibbons1/Programming1Portfolio/blob/gh-pages/Images/Calc.png?raw=true)